Dominio do Bibei, `Lalume` White Ribeiro

-Vintage: 2020
+Vintage: 2022

 Producer

-In the late 1990s, Javier Dominguez was among an influx of young winemakers attracted by the region’s old vines and untouched, Jurassic landscape.
-His family bought land in the Bibei valley, Ribeira’s most easterly sub-region, and today they own a 140-hectare estate, of which 45 are planted with vines.
+In the late 1990s, Javier came to the region attracted by its old vines and untouched, Jurassic landscape.
+His family bought land in the Bibei valley, Ribeira’s most easterly sub-region, and today owns a 140-hectare estate, of which 45 are planted with vines.
 Javier has since worked tirelessly to revive the region and its indigenous vines, undertaking what is known locally as ‘heroic viticulture’.

 Mencía is Dominio do Bibei’s most widely grown black grape.
 However, they also use the local Brancellao, Sousón, Mouratón, Alicante Bouschet and Caíño, reflecting the seemingly chaotic vineyards of their predecessors.
 For whites, Godello and Albariño dominate, with small amounts of Doña Blanca, Treixadura and Torrontés sometimes included.
 Their grapes are destemmed and aged in various vessels, including modern cement eggs, foudres and old 600-litre barrels.